 How could I not fall in love with Adelaide after this?
 Some of the kangaroos had joeys in their pouches which only made it that much more adorable.
 Turns out I’m a softy for kangaroos.
 Also turns out I could never eat one after this.
 I had no problem eating South Africa’s national animal but then again I didn’t hug a springbok.

 Another reason I quickly fell in love with Adelaide was the vineyards in Barossa Valley.
 Tony and Shirley were kind enough to take us for a wine crawl that showed off why Australia has some of the best grapes in the world.

 Craft Beer and the Fleurieu Peninsula

 The only freelance job I had while falling in love with Adelaide had me sampling the regions best beer.
 This 4WD day tour was another highlight – not so much for the beer but for the scenery and wine.

 Adelaide Food Scene

 The final reason I fell in love with Adelaide was the impressive city planning that went into building it.
-From the boardwalks along the beaches to the Park Lands that surround the city, Adelaide city planners had vision.
-This reason for falling in love with Adelaide is also reason to be jealous.
-The same British explorers and pioneers developed my home country of Canada…so tell me why Vancouver is a bottle neck traffic nightmare?
+From the boardwalks along the beaches to the Park Lands that surround the city, Adelaide city planners had a vision.
+This reason for falling in love with Adelaide is also a reason to be jealous.
+The same British explorers and pioneers developed my home country of Canada…so tell me why Vancouver is a bottleneck traffic nightmare?